dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-lookout-for-work-apps.md

 * **Step 3:** Enable Azure Active Directory authentication for the iOS users by doing the following:
-  1. Login to the [Azure Active Directory management portal] [https://manage.windowsazure.com], and navigate to the application page.
+  1. Login to the [Azure Active Directory management portal](https://manage.windowsazure.com), and navigate to the application page.
   2. Add the **Lookout for Work iOS app** as a **native client application**.
   ![screenshot of the add apps dialog showing the native client app option](../media/mtp/aad-add-app.png)

   3. Replace the **com.lookout.enterprise.yourcompanyname** with the customer bundle ID you selected when you signed the IPA.
   4. Add additional redirect URI: **&lt;companyportal://code/>** followed by a URLencoded version of your original redirect URI.
   5. Add **Delegated Permissions** to your app.